|

 - Ignore key usage restrictions in CMP signer certificates when validating

-signature-based protection of incoming CMP messages, else
+signature-based protection of incoming CMP messages.
+By default,

-"digitalSignature" must be allowed for
+"digitalSignature" must be allowed by

 - -unprotected_errors